MrJew/darwin/README.md

 Advanced Example
 =================================================================================================
-In more advance cases we would want to configure
+Custom Primitives:
+In more advance cases you would want to configure the framework ourselves.
+You might want to activate special features or set certain parameters.
+For example primitive sets might not be good enough and you need additional one.
+What you need to do is simply extend PrimitiveConfig.

+For example:

+    class Config(PrimitiveConfig):

+        def myComplextMath(self,x,y,z):
+            return x + y - z*2 - 1

+        def specialMathFunction(self,a,b,c):
+            return a*b*(c-1)

+    runGP(configClass=Config(),xmlconfig="config.xml")

+The way PrimitiveConfig works is except the methods [name of used methods] every other method name is generating a primitive set the framework is using.
 =================================================================================================
 Tests
 ===============================================================================================